rotundasoftware/cartero/README.md

 Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.

-#### When I am using the `--watch` flag, JavaScript or CSS errors cause a fatal error.
-Is there a way around this?
+#### Is there a way to keep the watch task running even if there is a fatal error from one of the `preprocessingTasks`?

 Yes.
 Use the Grunt `--force` flag: